MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/default.md

 author: mikejo5000
 ms.author: mikejo
 ---
 # Oops!
-No F1 match found.
+No F1 match found

-It looks like we couldn't find what you were looking for, and we apologize.
+We're sorry!
+It looks like we couldn't find what you were looking for.

 ## Now what?